ryan-allan/SDK/1.0/documentation/README.md

 function to an object and access any of the data from the response via this assigned object.

 <strong>To store a Postback:</strong> You must configure the proper parameters and pass it to the storePostback function [See Examples Below](#PostbackStore).
 The method will return true if it was completed
-or false if it failed to make the connection.
+or false if it failed to make the connection.  <strong>Note:</strong> The storePostback function utilizes mysqli() functions to manipulate the database.

 **A current list of the API calls, Postback Formats and their parameters can be found
 <a href="https://github.com/SkycoreMobile/API/blob/master/1.3/README.md">here</a> .**